 - They’re more relaxed.
 The chill vibe of an in-home session lends itself well to loving on your kiddos and partner, which is totally my jam.

 - They’re intimate.
 A session in your home reveals a multitude of little details about you and your family that only adds to your photographs.
-Maybe it’s the artwork on your walls, perhaps it’s the board games you play when you’re together… all of it fills in the blanks of your story in a way that outdoor sessions in a neutral space just cannot.

 - Kids are more comfortable in their own space, and it comes through in the photos.
-(The flipside of this “pro” is that kiddos are more likely to act out, on average, at home.)

 Why can’t we wear the same thing we’d wear for an outdoor session?